Jim Webb: Movies

 Webb wrote the story, and was the executive producer, for the 2000 film Rules of Engagement, which starred Tommy Lee Jones and Samuel L. Jackson.

-Warner Brothers acquired Webb's script for Whiskey River.
+Warner Brothers acquired Webb's script for Whiskey River with Rob Reiner attached to direct and produce the film, with John Patrick Shanley writing the script.
 The script concerns an American soldier who is injured in Iraq and returns to the United States.
 Before completing rehabilitation, he is called back to active duty.
 His father, in an attempt to save his son's life, kidnaps him.

 In October 2006, while commenting on the need to break away from stereotypical movie villains, Webb stated, "[e]very movie needs a villain.
 Towel-heads and rednecks—of which I am one ... became the easy villains in so many movies out there."

 Articles

 Webb is a prolific writer and has written for many national journals including the Marine Corps Gazette, Proceedings of the United States Naval Institute, USA Today, The New York Times, The Washington Post, and The Wall Street Journal.